-It is prohibited to submit to the journal the manuscript that has been sent to another publication and is under consideration, as well as materials that have already been published.
-In exceptional cases, authors may apply to the editorial board to re-publish with the reasons explained.
+It is prohibited to submit the manuscript that has been sent to another issue/journal and is under consideration, as well as materials that have already been published.
+In exceptional cases, authors may apply to the editorial board, explanining the reasons of re-publication.

-All those who have made a significant contribution to the research (including formulating ideas and developing research methods, as well as obtaining and analyzing results) must be regarded as co-authors.
-If the contribution of other persons to the study is insignificant, the corresponding information must be indicated after the main text of the article in the section ‘Acknowledgments’.
+All those who have made a significant contribution to the research (including the ideas formulation and research methods development, as well as results obtaining and analysis) must be regarded as co-authors.
+If the contribution of other persons to the study is insignificant, the corresponding information must be indicated after the main text of the article in the ‘Acknowledgments’ section.
 The contribution of all the individuals and organizations that have influenced the course of research in one way or another should be acknowledged.

 All the sources of research funding must be indicated.
 The authors must clearly state financial or other forms of potential conflicts of interest that may affect the results of the research or their interpretation.

-The author, who is responsible for correspondence with the editorial board, is fully responsible for familiarizing all the co-authors with the process of reviewing, revising, and editing the article.
+The author, who is responsible for correspondence with the editorial board, is fully responsible for familiarization of all the co-authors with the process of the article reviewing, revising, and editing.
 He or she approves the final version of the article for publication on behalf of all the co-authors.

 The reviewer must respect the intellectual independence of the authors.